 The most common issues that most hellcat users face is the jamming of triggers due to their sensitivity.
 A safety trigger is installed in pistols to prevent accidental firing from the gun when pressure is applied (not the force of trigger pull).

-However, in Springfield hellcat, the trigger is a bit too sensitive.
+However, in Springfield hellcat upgrades, the trigger is a bit too sensitive.
 It means that it jams the trigger with the lightest pressure on its sides, resulting in jamming the trigger and the person being unable to shoot.
 Then they need quite a lot of pressure to re-fire.

 The disadvantage of this Springfield hellcat problem is that this trigger jamming can be proven dangerous in case of specific emergencies.
 As majorly used as a self-defense weapon this can reasonably be an issue.